scanos/Xmas-Lights-Control-Centre/README.md

 # Xmas-Lights-Control-Centre

 This is a system which controls Tasmota based smart lights, sonoffs, Witty Cloud etc through a single web page.
 The app sits on a Raspberry Pi on the same LAN as all the sensors which it controls.
 The app reads the status of the tasmota devices and permits them to be switched on and off from a web page.

+This is a very low cost simple installation which requires a minimal equipment set, basically a Raspberry Pi and sonoff devices.
+No external gateways, sensor or add ons are required.

 1. Architecture
 1.1.
 Raspberry Pi
   Apache with cgi-bin installed to permit bash shell scripts to be executed from a web page.